keboola/developers-docs/extend/component/processors.md

 ### Specifying Processor Version

-You can also specify a particular version of the processor by adding an optional `tag` parameter in the `definition`.
-This parameter lets you select a specific version to use:
+You can specify a particular version of the processor by adding an optional `tag` parameter in the `definition`.
+This parameter allows you to select a specific version:

 {% highlight json %}
 {